Multispectral Palmprint Recognition Using a Hybrid Feature: Palmprint features

 \subsection{Palm Line Extraction}

-Palm of every hand includes lines and wrinkles that are exclusive to that hand.
-These lines are used in the palmprint identification literature for classification purposes, but the problem is that extracting a whole line is difficult.
-Many methods are proposed to extract lines, such as Canny edge detection method \cite{19}, designing masks to compute first and second order derivatives of palm images, thresholding palm images to form binary edge images and then applying Hough transform to extract the parameters of the six lines with highest densities\cite{20}, and some others.
-Here we do not aim to extract lines precisely, instead, we extract the region around each principal line and major wrinkle of the palm that contains the main characteristics of the palm.
-Line extraction process can be divided into the following steps: \begin{enumerate} \item Smooth palm image with a Gaussian filter;
+As mentioned earlier, palmprints contain principal-lines and wrinkles that are exclusive to that palmprint.
+These lines are used in the palmprint identification literature for classification purposes, but extracting these lines accurately could be very difficult and in some cases impossible.
+Many methods are proposed to extract lines, such as the Canny edge detection method, designing masks to compute first and second order derivatives of palm images, thresholding palm images to form binary edge images and then applying Hough transform, etc. Here we do not aim to extract lines precisely.
+Instead we extract the region around each principal line and major wrinkles of the palm that contains the main characteristics of the palm.
+After extraction of these lines, we compute their energy in different parts of the image and use them as one set of features.
+The procedure for line extraction and finding their local energy can be divided into the following steps: \begin{enumerate} \item Smoothing the palm image with a Gaussian filter \item Extracting line edges \item Computing second order derivative of the palm \item Masking the smoothed image using the dilated version of the edge image \item Dividing the resulting image into T$\times$T non-overlapping blocks and computing the average energy of each block and stacking them to form the palm-line feature vector \end{enumerate} In the first step, the palm image must be smoothed in order to reduce the effect of noise.
+A common approach is to apply a Gaussian filter.
+The discrete 2D Gaussian filter is defined as: